ray-project/ray/doc/source/tune/user-guide.rst

   trial startups.
 After the grace period, Tune will block until a result from a running trial is received.
 Can be disabled by setting this to lower or equal to 0.
 * **TUNE_WARN_THRESHOLD_S**: Threshold for logging if an Tune event loop operation takes too long.
 Defaults to 0.5 (seconds).
+* **TUNE_WARN_INSUFFICENT_RESOURCE_THRESHOLD_S**: Threshold for warning user if no active trials are in RUNNING state for this amount of time.
+If Tune job is stuck in this state(most likely due to insufficient resource), the warning message is printed repeatedly every this amount of time.
+Defaults to 1 (seconds).
+* **TUNE_WARN_INSUFFICENT_RESOURCE_THRESHOLD_S_AUTOSCALER**: Threshold for warning user, when autoscaler is enabled, if no active trials are in RUNNING state for this amount of time.
+  If Tune job is stuck in this state(most likely due to insufficient resource), the warning message is printed repeatedly every this amount of time.
+Defaults to 60 (seconds).
 * **TUNE_STATE_REFRESH_PERIOD**: Frequency of updating the resource tracking from Ray.
 Defaults to 10 (seconds).